U.S. News Rankings

 Seton Hall University is a private institution that was founded in 1856.
 It has a total undergraduate enrollment of 5,497, its setting is suburban, and the campus size is 58 acres.
 It utilizes a semester-based academic calendar.
 Seton Hall University's ranking in the 2014 edition of Best Colleges is National Universities, 128.
 Its tuition and fees are $35,820 (2013-14).

-Seton Hall University is a private, Catholic school in the small town of South Orange, N.J., about 15 miles from New York City.
-Also known simply as SHU, the university offers more than 60 majors in 8 schools, with graduate programs in the Stillman School of Business, the school of education, and the school of law, which is home to the very highly ranked healthcare law program.
-Seton Hall students can make the most of their degrees by working with the career center, which connects them to internship and job opportunities, and by taking advantage of the proximity of nearby cities.
+Seton Hall University is a private, Catholic school in the small town of South Orange, New Jersey, about 15 miles from New York City.
+Also known simply as SHU, the university offers more than 60 majors in eight schools, with graduate programs in the Stillman School of Business, the school of education and the law school, which is home to a very highly ranked health care law program.
+Seton Hall students can make the most of their degrees by working with the career center, which connects them to internship and job opportunities.

 |School mission and unique qualities (as provided by the school):|